-Aircraft Systems II
+CMT 21 Aircraft Systems II

 This course provides theory, operation, and repair information of tsystems, wheels, tires, brakes, struts, antiskid systems, and shocks.
 Students learn about the atmospheric conditions that lead to precipitation icing and about installed systems designed to prevent icing on frames and engines.
-At the end of this course, students will be able to complete maintenance and servicing of these specific
+At the end of this course, students will be able to complete maintenance and servicing of these specific systems.

-GE1010

-Basic Mathematics and Physics
+GE1010 Basic Mathematics and Physics

 Students will develop a strong foundation in mathematics that is essential to the success as a Manufacturing Technician.
-Topics of discussion include whole number operations. fraction, decimal notation, ratio, proportion, percentages, exponents, scientific notation, basic algebra, measurement, area and volume, and fundamental right triangle trigonometry.
+Topics of discussion include whole number operations, fraction, decimal notation, ratio, proportion, percentages, exponents, scientific notation, basic algebra, measurement, area and volume, and fundamental right triangle trigonometry.
 Following foundational mathematic skills, students are introduced to introductory physics.
 Students will leave the course with knowledge in weight, mass, gravity, energy, force, work, power, machines, stress, motion, heat, pressure, gas laws, and fluid mechanics.
+4.0 Credits

-Professional Communication and Career Development
+GE1030 Professional Communication and Career

 Students will develop a strong foundation in professional communications essential to the success as a Manufacturing Technician.
 In this course, students will carefully examine their motivation and individual learning styles while learning strategies for a successful collegiate and employment experience including critical thinking, time management, study skills, and test taking strategies.
 Students will be introduced to procedural and professional writing skills.
 A variety of professional composition skills and the principles and conventions of procedural writing will be emphasized.
 Students will leave the course with a thorough understanding of the essential elements necessary for clear, concise professional communication.
 Emphasis will be placed on the understanding and practice of Occupational Safety and Health Administration (OSHA) safety standards as it pertains to manufacturing.
-Students will have the opportunity to complete the OSHA 10-Hour Safety Certification.
+Students will have the opportunity to complete the OSHA 10-Hour Safety be emphasized.
+The student will leave the course with a thorough understanding of the essential elements necessary

-GE 1312 Communications
+GE 1312

+Communications